2002 Winter Olympics

 Salt Lake City was selected as the host city in June 1995 at the 104th IOC Session.
-They were the eighth Olympics to be hosted by the United States, and the most recent to be held in the country (Los Angeles will host the future 2028 Summer Olympics).
-The 2002 Winter Olympics and Paralympics were both organized by the Salt Lake Organizing Committee (SLOC), the first time that both events were organized by a single committee.
+They were the eighth Olympics to be hosted by the United States, and the most recent to be held in the country until 2028, when Los Angeles will host the 34th Summer Olympics.
+The 2002 Winter Olympics and Paralympics were both organized by the Salt Lake Organizing Committee (SLOC), the first time that both events were organized by a single committee, and inspiring other Olympic and Paralympic Games to be organized by such since then.
+These were the first Olympic Games under the International Olympic Committee (IOC) presidency of Jacques Rogge.

 The Games featured 2,399 athletes from 78 nations, participating in 78 events in 15 disciplines.
 Norway topped the medal table, with 13 gold and 25 medals overall, while Germany finished with the most total medals, winning 36 (with 12 of them gold).
 The hosting United States was third by gold medals and second by overall medals, with 10 and 34 respectively.
 Australia notably became the first Southern Hemisphere country to ever win gold medals at the Winter Olympics.